 - They are not worth the trouble

 Whiles these comments may be true to an extent, they were started by people based on their experiences.
 What we sometimes forget is the background to these comments.
-Anyone who doesn’t answer an outright yes to the questions below is bound to have an experience with job applications online that will trigger statements such as those mentioned above.
+Anyone who doesn’t answer an outright yes to the questions below is bound to have experience with job applications online that will trigger statements such as those mentioned above.

 Do’s of Job Applications online